google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/how_to_make_type_feel_authentic/content.md

 </figure>

-Let’s look at how we can introduce some variations here, and this time we won’t be using alternate glyphs via OpenType; instead, we’re going to employ a slightly different version of the same typeface.
+Let’s fix this by introducing some variations here.
+This time we won’t be using alternate glyphs via OpenType; instead, we’re going to employ a slightly different version of the same typeface.

 Here are the different versions of the T, S, and E characters we’re going to use, set in IM FELL English, [IM FELL DW Pica](https://fonts.google.com/specimen/IM+Fell+DW+Pica?query=im+fell), and [IM FELL Great Primer](https://fonts.google.com/specimen/IM+Fell+Great+Primer?query=im+fell):